tgrospic/rholang-idea/README.md

 ## Configure custom colors on the settings page

-Only colors for _Constructor_ and _Bind parameter_ have no default values.
+Maybe you want to set color for _Bind parameter_ which has no default value.

 ![Idea settings page](./docs/settings-page.png)